mkoskinas/Job-Search-AI-Agent/README.md

 ## Overview

-The AI Job Search Assistant is an interactive, multi-purpose application that helps users search for jobs in real time, analyse their CVs, and get advanced ATS (Application Tracking System) and Match scores το improve their job application materials using AI and Large Language Models.
+The AI Job Search Assistant is an interactive, multi-purpose application that helps users search for jobs in real time, analyse their CVs, and get advanced ATS (Application Tracking System) and Match scores to improve their job application materials using AI and Large Language Models.
 Built on top of Gradio and LangChain with the support of OpenAI's GPT-4 Turbo model, the system uses various custom tools to deliver a conversational experience.
-The assistant provides job search/filtering capabilites, offers advanced CV analysis and targeted improvement suggestions — all while keeping a conversational memory for context.
+The assistant provides job search/filtering capabilities, offers advanced CV analysis and targeted improvement suggestions — all while keeping a conversational memory for context.

 ## Table of Contents